nolifeking486/roadToCM/README.md

 # roadToCM

-notes to self:
+##Git flow:
-cut branch from develop, add changes, merge to develop
+*Cut new branch from develop

-Todo:
+*Add changes
+*Raise pull request to develop

+##Todo:
-set up pipeline to merge develop to master
+*Set up pipeline to merge develop to master